joomengine/jcb-documentation/english/Tutorial-on-making-a-pull-request-at-Joomla-Component-Builder-Snippets.md

 # Making a Pull Request at Joomla Component Builder Snippets

 This guide explains how to **submit your snippet contributions** to the official Joomla Component Builder (JCB) Snippets repository by creating a **pull request** (PR).
 It follows the exact workflow demonstrated in the [video tutorial](https://www.youtube.com/watch?v=vQ-yxVtc-Co&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m00s) and provides a clear, beginner-friendly explanation of each step.
+The refreshed Snippet Manager now uses the **Reset → Init → Push** flow, so you can prepare, commit, and push updates straight from within JCB before opening your PR.

 ---